 The sleepy mountain town of El Calafate in Argentina has become a popular stop-off for backpackers and tourists due to its close proximity to Perito Moreno Glacier.
-But if you make it a flying visit and leave once you’ve seen it, you’re missing out!
-We’ve compiled the best things to do in El Calafate to explore the town, enjoy the local cuisine, experience the surrounding landscapes and – of course – witness that incredible glacier.
+But if you make it a flying visit and leave once you’ve seen the glacier, you’re missing out!
+We’ve compiled the best things to do in El Calafate to explore the town, enjoy the local cuisine, experience the surrounding landscapes and – of course – witness that incredible mass of ice.

 This article contains links to travel services we love, from which we may make commission at no extra cost to you.